erxiong0/llm-rl-papers/README.md

 ## Key Highlights

 - **Diverse Algorithm Coverage**: I will delve into classic algorithms like Q - Learning, SARSA, and their extensions, as well as more advanced techniques such as Deep Q - Networks (DQN), Proximal Policy Optimization (PPO), and Trust Region Policy Optimization (TRPO).
-- **In - depth Explanations**: Each algorithm will be presented with detailed explanations of its underlying principles, mathematical formulations, and practical implementation aspects.
+- **In-depth Explanations**: Each algorithm will be presented with detailed explanations of its underlying principles, mathematical formulations, and practical implementation aspects.
-- **Real - world Applications**: Discover how these algorithms are applied in various fields, including robotics, game playing, autonomous vehicles, and resource management.
+- **Real-world Applications**: Discover how these algorithms are applied in various fields, including robotics, game playing, autonomous vehicles, and resource management.

 ## Look Inside